My Favorite Fluffy Homemade Pancake Recipe

 Everyone needs a delicious, super quick pancake recipe in their back pocket, and this is mine.

 I’ve got nothing against pancake mix.
 I just feel that if you’re the type of person who typically has staples like flour, butter, sugar, eggs, and milk in your kitchen, pancake mix is… unnecessary.

-Mixing up the batter for these Everyday Quick Pancakes takes about 5 minutes, which is hardly a time commitment for anyone.
-And, since the reward is a plateful of tender, buttery pancakes, it’s time well spent on any morning.
-Or evening.
+Mixing up the batter for these Everyday Homemade Pancakes takes about 5 minutes, which is hardly a time commitment for anyone.
+And, since the reward is a plateful of fluffy, buttery pancakes, it’s always time well spent.

 For all of you cooking and baking nerds, I’ve included more detailed information below about the science behind tender, flavorful, fluffy pancakes.
-If you’d rather just cut to the chase, here’s what you really need to know to make perfect pancakes:
+If you’d rather just cut to the chase, here’s what you really need to know to make super fluffy, flavorful pancakes:

 - Don’t over mix.
 When mixing pancake batter, less is more.
 Stir the batter JUST until all the ingredients are combined.
 Getting too vigorous with your mixing can cause the gluten in the flour to develop and make the pancakes chewy and tough.
 So, slow your roll, and mix just until the batter is relatively smooth.
 It’s perfectly fine if the batter is a bit lumpy.

 - It’s important to monitor the temperature of the skillet while the pancakes cook.
 If the skillet gets too hot, the outside will burn before the inside of the pancakes are cooked through.
 On my stovetop, that usually means starting out at medium heat and then adjusting down to medium-low after the first batch or two.
 Just pay attention to how quickly the outside of the pancakes are browning, and adjust the heat as necessary.